particledatagroup/hep-resources/content.md

 The homepage of the SUSY Les Houches Accord contains links to codes relevant for supersymmetry calculations and phenomenology.
 	<http://skands.physics.monash.edu/slha/>

-A variety of codes and algorithmic tools for analysing supersymmetric phenomenology is  %described in arXiv:0805.2088.
+A variety of codes and algorithmic tools for analysing supersymmetric phenomenology is described in
 	<http://arxiv.org/abs/0805.2088>

 G. Cowan's list provides links to HEP software, general statistics and data analysis links.